Problem Package Format

 Example Submissions

-Value Requirement Comment
+Directory Requirement Comment

 accepted Accepted as a correct solution for all test cases.
 At least one is required.
+Used to lower bound the time limit.

 Every file or directory in these directories represents a separate solution.
 It is mandatory to provide at least one accepted solution.